plumvillage/newsletter/src/en/articles/br-phap-linh--two-leaves-at-the-tip-of-the-branch.md

 One year we went back there and half the wood was gone.
 On one side of the valley, every single tree had been chopped down and dragged away.
 What was left looked like a battlefield.
 Even the side that had not been cut felt damaged, as if the trees were in mourning.
 Where the forest had been felled, the earth was torn–scarred with the tracks of giant machines.
 The whole forest felt diminished, broken and vulnerable.
 I felt so angry and confused.
 Why would anyone do this?
 Why would anyone destroy this magical cathedral of green and leave behind a wasteland?

-Looking back, I think this was one of those pivotal moments where I went from being aware that nature was being damaged and destroyed, to making the determination to take action and stop the destruction.
+Looking back, I think this was one of those pivotal moments when I went from being aware that nature was being damaged and destroyed, to making the determination to take action and stop the destruction.
 I was determined to try to find a way for us to live without cutting off the very branch we were sitting on.
-The first time I heard the term “global warming”, I was around 12 years old, and since then, my whole life has been lived with an awareness of the rapidly accelerating pace of desecration of our earth.
+The first time I heard the term “global warming”, I was around twelve years old, and since then, my whole life has been lived with an awareness of the rapidly accelerating pace of desecration of our earth.
 For years I struggled to see how I could make a difference in the face of such a gigantic threat, and I was convinced that we were in fact doomed as a civilisation.
 It was only when I met Thay and the sangha that I started to see a path forward.

 We know that our climate is now rapidly changing and we may already have irreversibly disrupted the delicate balance of conditions that allowed us to flourish as a species over the last 12,000 years.
 We are already seeing the effects of climate stress in many parts of the world, which make life more difficult, especially for those on the edge of poverty.
 This is happening now.